BeauMercier/drasticClientPortal/PLANNING.md

             - `page.tsx`: Client dashboard.
                 - Note: Uses `AuthContext` to display the initial welcome message with the client's name, aiming for faster perceived load times.
 Additional profile details for features like "Quick Links" may be fetched separately.
             - `my-profile/`: Handles `/client/my-profile`.
+            - `my-profile-v2/`: Dev-only redesigned profile at `/client/my-profile-v2` with inline edit and dashboard styling.
+Supports `?edit=1`.
                 - `page.tsx`: Main profile page.
                 - `my-info/page.tsx`: Handles display and editing of personal user information.
                 - `business-info/page.tsx`: Handles display and editing of business-related information.